 We maintain a local email list serve for time-sensitive announcements.
 We also have a list serve for parents, with information related to children’s activities at Assembly.
 To sign up for these email lists, email firstname.lastname@example.org or fill out the information sheet at the end of the Assembly Survival Kit.

 Ministry Team (as compared to committee and task force)

 A group of people who wish to give focused attention to a specific faith-related issue.
-Two current examples are the Peace and Justice Ministry Team and Creation Care Ministry Team.
+Two current examples are the Racial Justice Ministry Team and Creation Care Ministry Team.
 Ministry teams vary from Assembly committees and task forces by having voluntary membership and a life span determined by the members.
 Committees and task forces are appointed by leadership group and/or congregational discernment.
 Committees renew annually through the leader selection process.
 Task forces end when their task is completed.

 Overflow space added at the north end of the worship space through the use of divider curtains.
 It is also used for fellowship break, fellowship meals, elective classrooms, and during the week, a preschool classroom.
 We are in the midst of working on a plan to address our space needs for Sunday morning worship and Sunday school.

 Mennonite Youth Fellowship, grades 9-12